SamEA/Bluetooth_Low_Energy/README.md

 Info about the BLE module can be found here http://www.jnhuamao.cn/

-You can buy the HM-10 Module from FastTech for about $6.87 http://www.fasttech.com/product/1292002-ti-cc2540-bluetooth-40-ble-2540-transparent-serial

 Info about the famous CC2540 can be found on TI website http://www.ti.com/product/cc2540&DCMP=LowPowerRFICs+Other&HQS=Other+OT+cc2540